markbeep/AutoTaskScheduler/README.md

+# Note
+I noticed Google Tasks actually has a recurring option already.
+Somehow I didn't find that and instead just jumped into creating this little program.
+This program served as a nice practice for how to use the Google API.
+This is a nice base for adding on more features, like dynamic task scheduling.
+But as it stands now, it is pretty useless.

 # AutoTaskScheduler

 This is a program which can automatically add tasks to your Google Tasks according to a schedule.
 Right now it works by pre-defining a weekly schedule with on what day at what time what should be added to your tasks.
 The program is intended to be run on a Cron Job every ~30mins or so as it currently only executes a single iteration of checking the schedule and time.
 It does not automatically keep on running as of now.